NBCUniversal CEO Steve Burke to step down next year

-The executive shuffle comes as the Comcast Corp-owned (CMCSA.O) news and entertainment company prepares to wade into the streaming war with a new advertising-supported service, Peacock, as one of the last entrants in an industry occupied by tech and media giants Netflix Inc (NFLX.O), Apple Inc (AAPL.O) and Walt Disney Co (DIS.N).
-AT&T Inc (T.N) is also set to launch its HBO Max streaming service next May.
+The executive shuffle comes as the Comcast Corp-owned news and entertainment company prepares to wade into the streaming war with a new advertising-supported service, Peacock, as one of the last entrants in an industry occupied by tech and media giants Netflix Inc, Apple Inc and Walt Disney Co.
+AT&T Inc is also set to launch its HBO Max streaming service next May.

 Peacock, which NBCUniversal is expected to discuss at an investor and press meeting in January, is expected to launch in April.